vikramsm/imported-malaria-monitor/README.md

 - Researched backend (Django) and frontend (angular) functionalities
 - Setup backend and frontend
 - Researched how to integrate front-end and backend

+### What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?
+Annotate your team's response so it's clear which team members plan to do which activities.

+#### Karen
+- Finish incorporating maps into frontend
+- Implement frontend API to request message from backend
+#### Vikram
+- Finalize backend functionality
+- Implement backend API to respond to frontend requests
+#### Fatma
+- Write tests
+- Document project
+#### Derek
+- Arrange meeting with Stakeholder
+- Document project